Code-Institute-Submissions/DanielCherman-milestone_SepREsub/README.md

 ## Deployment

-I have deployed this project on Netlify to my own domain seidon.me
+I have deployed this project on Netlify to https://heuristic-yonath-ef407c.netlify.app domain

 This service is very convenient, since you just need to select your repository in github and the deployment process will automatically go through